 We do not believe it is possible with the present state of our knowledge-including that which is known both in and out of the Church-to state with finality when the natal day of the Lord Jesus actually occurred” (Vol. 1, p.
 349, n.
 2).

 The scripture that James Talmage based his belief was D&C 20:1 , which refers to the date that the LDS church was organized.

 The rise of The Church of Christ in these last days, being one thousand eight hundred and thirty years since the coming of our Lord and Savior Jesus Christ in the flesh, it (the church) being regularly organized and established agreeable to the laws of our country, by the will and commandments of God, in the fourth month, and on the sixth day of the month which is called April.
 (D&C 20:1)

 Many of us have read the scripture as if the Lord were speaking directly to Joseph and revealing that Christ was born exactly 1,830 years before that exact date the church was organized: April 6.

 However, that statement, or verse of scripture is actually a heading written by Joseph Smith’s scribe, John Whitmer, which he often did as an introductory to the actual revelation.
 This is according to the new information being examined in the Joseph Smith Papers Project, and volume editor, Steven C. Harper, assistant professor of church history at BYU.
-Oh, and by-the-way, the date Whitmer wrote in the heading was April 10.
+Oh, and by-the-way, the date Whitmer wrote the heading was April 10.

-There are several other times when John Whitmer wrote in this 19th Century way of referring to the year:
+There are several other times when John Whitmer wrote this 19th Century way of referring to the year: